 The origins of the great misery in South Sudan lie in the violent conflict.
 People have been living with near perpetual armed conflict since the 1950s – more than 2.5 million of them have lost their lives.
 The cycle of hunger, violence and hardship will not be broken without structural changes.
 The victims, though, are among the population.
 More than eight million people still need external support.
 Help them and make a donation!

-The aid measures are financially supported by the Federal Ministry for Economic Cooperation and Development and the German Corporation for International Cooperation GIZ.
+The aid measures are financially supported by the World Food Programme (WFP), the Federal Ministry for Economic Cooperation and Development and the German Corporation for International Cooperation GIZ.